-Over the past 23 years, estimates of Age I and older bull trout abundance in the North Coal section have ranged from a high of 48 ± 12 during 1984 to a low of 6 ± 2 during 1993 and 2002 (Figure 5, Appendix C-3).
-Over the past 11 years the electrofishing crew did not capture enough juvenile bull trout to calculate valid estimates during eight of them.
+Over the past 24 years, estimates of Age I and older bull trout abundance in the North Coal section have ranged from a high of 48 ± 12 during 1984 to a low of 6 ± 2 during 1993 and 2002 (Figure 5, Appendix C-3).
+Over the past 12 years the electrofishing crew did not capture enough juvenile bull trout to calculate valid estimates during nine of them.
 The values reported for \hat{N} in Appendix C-3 during these years are the total numbers of juvenile bull trout captured during the first electrofishing pass.
 During years when estimates could be calculated, the average estimated abundance is 24.9 Age I and older bull trout.
-Juvenile bull trout density during this period has ranged from 4.89 to 0.08 Age I and older bull trout per 100 m2 of stream surface area (Figure 5).
+When all years are included the average drops to 17 fish.
+Juvenile bull trout per 100 m2 of stream surface area (Figure 5).
 During the 15 years when estimates could be calculated, juvenile bull trout density in the North Coal section has averaged 2.32 per 100 m2.
-Densities reported in Appendix C, Table 3 for the years when no estimates are available are expansions from the numbers captured during first-pass electrofishing and are underestimates of actual densities.
+Densities reported in Appendix C, Table 3 for the years when no estimates are available are expansions from the numbers captured during first-pass electrofishing and are underestimates of actual densities; however, few fish remained following the first pass.
+Including all years average density is 1.52 fish per 100 m2.